 This report is published by Howard University's Department of Public Safety.
-We encourage current and prospective members of the Howard University community to use this report as a guide for information and engaging in safe activities on and off-campus.
+We encourage current and prospective members of the Howard University community to use this report as a guide for information to engage in safe activities on and off-campus.

-A copy of this report is available on the Department's website at https://publicsafety.howard.edu/resources/hudps-annual-security-fire-safety-reports.
+A copy of this report is available on the Department's website at https://publicsafety.howard.edu/resources/HU DPS-annual-security-fire-safety-reports.

-To obtain a hardcopy of the Annual Security and Fire Report or view the Daily Crime Log, contact the Department of Public Safety at (202) 806-1132.
+To obtain a hardcopy of the Annual Security and Fire Safety Report or view the Daily Crime Log, contact the Department of Public Safety at (202) 806-1132